RaeTheWizrd/RaeTheWizrd/README.md

 -I'd love to collaborate on any projects I would be interested in!
 It helps with experience, and gets me better with doing stuff.

 -You can reach me via Discord!
 Not much else right now.
-My user is raethewizrd.
+My user is vufuzzy.

 -My pronouns are She/Her